conda-forge/conda-smithy/LINTER.md

 #### Message template

 > Selectors in comment form no longer work in v1 recipes.
 Instead, if / then / else maps must be used.
-See lines {lines}.
+See lines ${lines}.

 <a id='R1-002'></a>